krzysztoff1/db-validator/readme.md

 # DbValidator

 DbValidator helps identify invalid records in your Rails application that don't meet model validation requirements.
+It finds records that became invalid after validation rule changes, and validates imported or manually edited data.
+You can use it to audit records before deploying new validations and catch any data that bypassed validation checks.

 ## Installation